CDTbot/CDTbot/README.md

 Alpha Release - February 2020

 ## Contribute
+Contributions are welcome!
 PLACEHOLDER has a [Code of Conduct](CODE_OF_CONDUCT.md) that offers guidelines for how to contribute.

-Generally, please email all bugs / content suggestions / improvements to mbartho@stanford.edu.
+Generally, emailing all bugs / content suggestions / improvements to mbartho@stanford.edu is a good course of action.
 Thank you for your help!

+## Citing PLACEHOLDER
 If you used this program in your research, please cite it!
 We would love nothing more than to see it used out in the wild.

+It can be **cited using its DOI** as follows:

+	Bartho et al. (2020).
+PLACEHOLDER: An Automated DP Caller for TDT Systems.
+DOI: 10.5281/zenodo.3644403.

 ## Source Code
 [Source code can be found here.](raw_app_code.txt)